 Gassnova has since 2014 worked closely with industry on what may become the first industrial-sized project for carbon capture and storage (CCS) in Europe.
-We are now in the final study phase and are preparing the basis for investment decision in the Norwegian Parliament in 2020/21.
+We have prepared the basis for investment decision in the Norwegian Parliament in 2020.

 The main purpose of the project is to demonstrate that capture and storage of CO2 is possible to do in a safe manner.
 The project contributes to the dissemination of knowledge and technology development in an international perspective.